brunoruviaro/ardour4-tutorial/_posts/2014-12-30-about-this-tutorial.md

 ---

 This tutorial provides a beginner's introduction to using Ardour for basic sound recording and editing tasks.
 It assumes you already have Ardour up and running on your computer.
+Please note that this tutorial does not (yet) cover any MIDI functionality.

 For information on how to install Ardour on Linux and Mac OS X, please visit [https://ardour.org/requirements.html](https://ardour.org/requirements.html).
 If using Linux, distributions such as [KXStudio](http://kxstudio.sourceforge.net/) and [UbuntuStudio](http://ubuntustudio.org/) offer a wide selection of useful music software, including Ardour.